06 Aug What happens in MS? Is everyone’s MS the same?

 Your immune system is your body’s natural defense system which helps your body fight against infections.

-Your central nervous system contains nerve cells that process information and communicate messages to and from different areas of your body triggering a response, such as lifting your foot when walking or contracting the muscles in the bladder wall so you can empty your bladder.
+Your central nervous system contains nerve cells that process information and communicate messages to and from different areas of your body triggering a response, it controls EVERYTHING that goes on in your body,

-After an attack, your body is able to repair itself to some extent.
-In the earlier stages of MS, your body has the ability to replace the damaged myelin (called demyelination), although it tends to be thinner than unaffected myelin so the messages may not travel as fast as they did before.
+After an attack, your body is able to repair itself to some extent, However in the earlier stages of MS, your body has the ability to replace the damaged myelin (called demyelination), although it tends to be thinner than unaffected myelin so the messages may not travel as fast as they did before.
 Your brain also has the ability to reroute messages to avoid an area of damage so that messages can still get through – this is known as plasticity.

 MS is thought to be an autoimmune and neurodegenerative condition.
 Autoimmune because your body is attacking healthy cells and neurodegenerative because the loss of myelin can leave nerves exposed and more vulnerable to long-lasting damage.